 The Department of Technology and Society at Lund University has for a long time been active in the research and education of road safety.
 It has a multidisciplinary composition with expertise in civil engineering, psychology and sociology.
 The department offers graduate courses in Traffic Planning, Traffic Engineering and Highway Engineering, as well as specially designed courses for practitioners.

 Road safety professionals, preferably with a background in Civil Engineering

 Course period and venue

 Three days course at Lund University in Lund.
 The course can also be tailor-made for organisations and thus carried out at their locations.

 14 500 SEK (Approx. 1500 Euro), VAT excluded.

-Fee includes lectures, literature, course binder, coffee breaks, welcome lunch, farewell mingle, certificate and medical insurance.
+Fee includes lectures, literature, course binder, coffee breaks, welcome lunch, farewell mingle, certificate and insurance.

 Application to course is binding.
 At cancellation 4 weeks before the course start, the participant will be billed 7000 SEK.
 At cancellation less than 2 weeks before the course start, the participant will be billed full amount.